mingzhe-zhang/mingzhe-zhang.github.io/_pages/all-news.md

 + [2025-09-02] Our paper "A Survey on Fully Homomorphic Encryption Compilers" has been accepted by Cybersecurity!
 Congrats to all collaborators!
 + [2025-08-20] Our paper "WPC: Weight Plaintext Compression for CNN Inference based on RNS-CKKS" has been accepted by ACM CCS 2025!
 Congrats to all collaborators!
 + [2025-07-15] Our two papers ("HAWK: Fully Homomorphic Encryption Accelerator with Fixed-Word Key Decomposition Switching" and "LEGOSim: A Unified Parallel Simulation Framework for Multi-chiplet Heterogeneous Integration") have been accepted by MICRO 2025!
 Congrats to all collaborators!
++ [2025-07-13] Our paper "Exploration of Karatsuba Algorithm for Efficient Barrett Modular Multiplication" has been accepted by IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems (TCAD).
+Congrats to all!
 + [2025-07-01] I will serve as the Publicity Co-Chair of ISCA 2026.
 Please consider to submit your recent works!
 + [2025-04-23] I will serve as the TPC member of ICCD 2025.
 + [2025-04-16] One collaborative paper "RAC-NAF: A Reconfigurable Analog Circuitry for Nonlinear Activation Function Computation in Computing-in-Memory" has been accepted by IEEE Journal of Solid State Circuits (JSSC).
 Congrats to all collaborators!